Shin Bo-Me

-Shin Bo-Me (ရှင်ဘို့မယ်, /my/; also spelled Shin Bo-Mai) was a principal queen of four kings of Ava in the early 15th century.
+Shin Bo-Me or Shin Bo-Meh (Shin-BOH-meh ,ရှင်ဘို့မယ်, /my/; also spelled Shin Bo-Mai) was a principal queen of four kings of Ava in the early 15th century.

 Brief

 Considered a great beauty, Bo-Me was the favorite queen of Minkhaung I. She was also a half-niece of Minkhaung; her mother Saw Salaka Dewi and Minkhaung were half-siblings.
 Although the Hmannan Yazawin chronicle states she became the chief queen of Minkhaung in 1407/08, an inscription dated 28 February 1409 by Queen Shin Saw states that Saw was still the chief queen in 1409.
 She was also the favorite queen of Minkhaung's son and successor Thihathu until Shin Saw Pu became queen.
 In August 1425, Bo-Me engineered the death of Thihathu by getting Le Than Bwa of Onbaung to assassinate the king.
 She might have married the successor, eight-year-old Min Hla.
 Three months later, she poisoned the boy king and put her lover Prince Min Nyo on the Ava throne, and became the chief queen.
 In May 1426, Nyo was overthrown by Gov. Thado of Mohnyin, who subsequently made Bo-Me a junior queen.